Meisaka/WaveAsm/README.md

  - somefile.to.ffi - a flat binary file in the endianess of the CPU target.

 This will also print out a bit of debug info, along with any errors, add the '-v' flag to up verbosity, use multiple times for more nonsense output.
-If the debug output does not have "complete!" at the end, check for errors, getting the arguments to an instruction wrong will print an "invalid addressing mode" error.
+To use a different instruction set use:  `--A=<isfname>`, example: `--A=tr3200` If the debug output does not have "complete!" at the end, check for errors, getting the arguments to an instruction wrong could print a "syntax error" or an "invalid addressing mode" error.

 Supported Macros
 ----